eman-abdelgawad/metigator/README.md

 # 🚀 C# Mastery Learning Path

-A comprehensive guide to mastering C#, .NET, and related technologies from beginner to advanced level.
+A comprehensive guide to mastering C#, .NET, and related technologies from beginner to advanced level..

 ---